mingislight/mingislight.github.io/index.md

 <p>
   A compliance-first, no-PHI playbook for fast healthcare IT ticket triage and routing.<br/>
-  Built from real service desk experience in regulated healthcare environments.
+  Built from real Epic service desk experience in regulated hospital environments.
 </p>

 <p>